 In 1883, J.P.
 Leggett and C.B.
 Platt began a partnership that would shape the way the world sleeps.
-What started small, two men creating bedsprings in a borrowed space at a plow factory, has grown over the last 138 years into a global diversified manufacturer and member of the S&P 500.
+What started small, two men creating bedsprings in a borrowed space at a plow factory, has grown over the last 138 years into a global diversified manufacturer.
 Explore our milestones and learn how it all began.

 American inventor J.P.
 Leggett develops the idea for a spiral steel coil bedspring and partners with blacksmith and future brother-in-law C.B.
 Platt to form Leggett & Platt.

 The L&P bedspring is patented.
 Consisting of single cone spring wire coils, formed and interlaced in a unique manner and mounted on a wood slat base, it is used as a resilient, durable base for then-popular cotton, feather, and horsehair mattresses.

 Leggett & Platt completes the construction of its new combined manufacturing and Corporate office facility.

 The Company begins manufacturing springs for innerspring mattresses, paving the way for a diversified product lineup that would eventually include rollaway beds, folding metal cots, bed frames, and bed rails.

 Leggett & Platt operates four plants in three states (Missouri, Kentucky, and Texas) and has 500 employees.

 Harry M. Cornell Jr., J.P.
 Leggett’s grandson, elected President and CEO, taking over for his father (J.P.
 Leggett’s son-in-law).

 Initial public offering of Leggett & Platt stock.